Updated: October 2, 2021

 - The village of Montour Falls– waterfall chasing

 If you don’t do anything else in Watkins Glen, hike the Gorge Trail in Watkins Glen State Park.
-Plan two hours to complete the route, and bring your camera!
-This park was voted NY’s #1 state park by USA Today for good reason!
+Plan two hours to complete the route, expect to get wet, and bring your camera!
+This park was voted NY’s #1 state park by USA Today for a good reason.

 There are over 800 stone stairs along the way, 19 waterfalls, caves, stone bridges, and tunnels chiseled through the massive rock formations.